PowerPCFan/pc-flipper-windows-script/README.md

 # PC Flipper Windows Script
-I made this script to make it easier for PC flippers to prepare Windows on builds being prepared for sale.
+I created this script to make it easier for PC flippers to prepare Windows on computers being prepared for sale.
-Even if you're not a PC flipper you can still use it for your own computer to install drivers, install apps, and more!
+Even if you're not a PC flipper, you can still use this on your personal computer to install drivers, apps, and more!

+> [!NOTE]
+> **This script is intended for 64-bit Windows PCs running Windows 10 or Windows 11**.
+This will (most likely) not work/not work properly on older versions of Windows, 32-bit or ARM-based systems, or Linux/macOS.

 # Execution

-1. Go to the [Releases](https://github.com/PowerPCFan/pc-flipper-windows-script/releases/latest) page.
+1. Go to the [Latest Releases](https://github.com/PowerPCFan/pc-flipper-windows-script/releases/latest) page.
-2. From the latest release, download the file called `pc-flipper-windows-script.exe`.
+2. Download the file called `pc-flipper-windows-script.exe`.
+   - *Note: If you are using Microsoft Edge, you may need to click through some menus and press "Keep" because of SmartScreen.*
 3. Double-click the file to run it, and accept the prompt to run as administrator.
 That's all!